Desi: Performing arts

 The Natya Shastra refers to the regional varieties of folk dance and music elements as desi, and states that these are meant as pure entertainment for common people, while the pan-Indian margi elements are to spiritually enlighten the audience.
 The medieval developments of the classical Indian dance and music led to the introduction of desi gharanas, in addition to the classical gharanas codified in Natya Shastra.
 The desi gharanas further developed into the present-day adavus.
 There is raga in Indian classical music known as "Desi".

 Food and drink

 In regions of South Asia, desi in the context of food, implies "native" or "traditional".
-Common examples are "desi ghee", which is the traditional clarified butter used in South Asia as opposed to more processed fats such as vegetable oils.
-"Desi chicken" may mean a native breed of chicken.
+For example, "Desi chicken" may refer to a native breed of chicken.
 This word is also usually restricted to Sanskrit-derived (Indo-Aryan) languages.

 Heritage varieties of vegetables and other produce can also be qualified as "desi".
 "Desi diet" refers to a diet and food choices followed by Indians around the world.
 Desi daru refers to "country liquor", such as fenny, toddy and arrack.
 It is differentiated from Indian-made foreign liquor such as Indian-made whisky, rum, or vodka.